 After the eviction earlier this year, some people believed the Calais 'Jungle' ended.

-But all those refugees are still there, and more are arriving at a rate of up to 50 a day.
+But all those refugees are still there, and more are arriving at a rate of 50 a day.
+The population has just reached a shocking 10,000 people.
 All squashed into the northern half of camp, making the conditions worse again.
 We had most people living in shelters ... now that so many shelters have been destroyed, people are back in tents.
-The Jungle is once again under threat of further eviction to.
+The Jungle is once again under threat of further eviction too.

 I'm very committed to continuing to do the work I've been doing for a year now.
 Many of you follow everything I do - it ranges from coordination both on and offline, being the media and PR representative, answering hundreds of queries daily about the camps, looking after volunteers, lobbying, speaking at conferences and events to raise awareness - to, of course, helping with the day-to-day camp business of sorting, distributing, taking refugees to hospital when I'm in Calais.